Quick Answer

 Boycott Advance

 Boycott Advance is another GBA emulator developed by Lino Maglione specifically for the Windows platform.
-This emulator is able to run almost all GBA ROMs and also supports multiplayer games.
+This emulator can run almost all GBA ROMs and also supports multiplayer games.
+The emulator allows you to play with your friends, supporting up to 4 players.
+Boycott Advance also supports external wireless joysticks for even more gaming fun.
+It comes with a wealth of tools for hacking and debugging, which can help developers improve the gaming experience.

 Features: